-Neighbour Object (6) The objections can be summarised as follows;
+Neighbour Object (11) Some of these neighbours commented again following the amended plans to confirm that their concerns has not been addressed.
+The objections can be summarised as follows;

-- Adverse impact on Crumble Cottage grade II listed and other listed buildings - Insufficient information regarding foul sewage - Insufficient width of road - Road must be used by horse transporters to access stables at the end of The Croft. - Proposed tree planting will spoil the view of Cobblers Cottage - Two storey property is out of keeping with established character of the area - Overdevelopment of the site - Proposed parking is not discreet and sensitive does not accord with DG advice. - Insufficient parking for 4-bedroom dwelling. - Loss of light to Crumble Cottage and 12 A The Croft - Lack of information regarding hard landscaping - Insufficient advertisement for this application.
+- Adverse impact on Crumble Cottage grade II listed and other listed buildings - Insufficient information regarding foul sewage - Insufficient width of road, concerns about poor visibility at the point of access - Road must be used by horse transporters to access stables at the end of The Croft. - Proposed tree planting will spoil the view of Cobblers Cottage - Two storey property is out of keeping with established character of the area - Overdevelopment of the site - Proposed parking is not discreet and sensitive does not accord with DG advice. - Insufficient parking for 4-bedroom dwelling, resulting in on street-parking - Loss of light to Crumble Cottage and 12 A The Croft - Lack of information regarding hard landscaping - Insufficient advertisement for this application. - Increase in traffic - Safety for pedestrian traffic - · Harm to the character of the area - · Loss of privacy - Plot best suited to one dwelling - Precedent and the impact of further infill development in The Croft